-\Candidates for Controller must be a sophomore or junior accounting major Oregon researchers create monkey clone By BOB BAUM Associated Press Writer BEAVERTON, Ore.
-Researchers have produced two monkeys with a procedure similar to that used to clone a sheep in Scotland, a development expected to help research into AIDS, alcoholism, depression and other illnesses The cloning of the rhesus monkey is less dramatic than the cloning of the sheep because primitive embryos. rather than adult animals, were duplicated.
+Candidates for Controller must be a sophomore or junior accounting major Oregon researchers create monkey clone By BOB BAUM Associated Press Writer BEAVERTON, Ore.
+Researchers have produced two monkeys with a procedure similar to that used to clone a sheep in Scotland, a development expected to help research into AIDS, alcoholism, depression and other illnesses The cloning of the rhesus monkey is less dramatic than the cloning of the sheep because primitive embryos, rather than adult animals. were duplicated.
 But it marks the first time it has been used to reproduce animals so closely akin to humans.
-"Everyone is really excited about the potential of this and I think it's going to make for much, much better science, and much better experi-ments," said M. Susan Smith, director of the Oregon Regional Primate Research Center, the institute where research the was conducted.
-The cloning procedure known as nuclear transfer clears the way for producing genetically identical monkeys that will greatly simplify research, said Donald Wolf, a research, said Donald Wolf, a senior scientist at the Center.
+"Everyone is really excited about the potential of this and I think it's going to make for much, much better science, and much better experiments," said M. Susan Smith, director of the Oregon Regional Primate Research Center, the institute where research the was conducted.
+The cloning procedure, known as nuclear transfer, clears the way for producing genetically identical monkeys that will greatly simplify research, said Donald Wolf, a senior scientist at the Center.
 With genetically different animals, there's always the possibility that results are due to variations among animals rather than to the effects of whatever is being tested.
-Genetically identical monkeys would be a boon to research because scientists could be a fer can be done in human heings," Wolf said.
-"Of course, we have absolutely no interest in even cloning an adult monkey, let alone cloning a human being."
-And while the cloning of adult humans is a more distant possibility, the scientists are well aware of the specter they have raised. more confident of their research results.
+Genetically identical monkeys would be a been to research because scientists could be more confident of their research results.